- Further Education

 What A levels you take is important to make sure you set yourself on the right career path (if you have one in mind), or leaving your options open if you're not sure what you want to do once you've left school/college.

 Studential is here with a handy guide to help you select the best A levels for your future, so you don't regret your choices later on.

 In the UK A levels are a qualification usually started straight after your GCSEs, although you can study for them at any age.
 Most secondary schools in the UK have a sixth form that will offer A levels to pupils who wish to continue their education.

 The entry requirements for studying your A levels vary.
-A minimum requirement is sometimes 5 grade C's at GCSE.
-However, often schools and colleges will require more GCSEs with grade C or above (including grade C in English and Maths) and grade B or above in subjects you wish to pursue, so as to be sure you can cope with the rigours of advanced study.
+A minimum requirement is sometimes 5 grade C's/4's at GCSE.
+However, often schools and colleges will require more GCSEs with grade C/4 or above (including grade C/4 in English and Maths) and grade B/5 or above in subjects you wish to pursue, so as to be sure you can cope with the rigours of advanced study.
 You will need to check the entry requirements of the sixth forms or colleges that you are interested in.

-A levels are taken over 2 years: the first year is called an AS, or advanced subsidiary, level.
+A levels are taken over 2 years: with the option to sometimes also take AS, or advanced subsidiary, level, after the first year.
 This is equal to half an A level.
-The second year is called an A, or advanced, level.
-It's also sometimes referred to as an A2, and is equal to a full A level qualification.
+The second year forms the full A, or advanced, level qualification.

 Whether you will be taking your A levels in sixth form or at a college, the subjects you can choose to study varies between places, so it's worth checking exactly what subjects are available at your place of study before thinking about subjects you would like to do.